 Our healthcare system is working Nurses to death, and is not doing much to improve the situation.
-A recent survey by Career Builder reports that 70% of Nurses feel burned out in their current job, and 54% rank their stress level as high.
+A recent survey reports that 80% of clinically practicing Nurses felt burned out.
 While many say that burn-out comes with the territory, much of it can be avoided with some help from administrators and facilities.
 Their desire to cut costs adds unnecessary pressure on Nurses, making room for medical errors and decreased quality of care.
-Our healthcare system has now become one that wears down Nurses faster than ever, and it doesnít look like itís going to improve anytime soon.
+Before COVID-19 hit, our healthcare system was already wearing down Nurses faster than ever, and it doesnít look like itís going to improve anytime soon.
 Isnít it unfair that Nurses are forced take on this extra burden?
 Isnít it disappointing that most Nurses choose this career to help people, but are instead forced to offer lower quality of care to their patients because they are overworked?
 Nurses deserve better than this.
 Luckily, they now have options.

 While the extra workload being placed on Nurses is mostly the fault of facilities and their cost cutting practices, there are some other outside influencers involved.
-Itís no secret that facilities are guilty of cutting costs by keeping as few Nurses as possible on a shift.
+Outside of the additional demands resulting from COVID-19, itís no secret that facilities are guilty of cutting costs by keeping as few Nurses as possible on a shift.
 They are also guilty of pressuring staff to rush patients out the door as soon as possible.
 In a way, facilities are forced into this practice because Medicaid and insurance companies pay a flat fee for a diagnosis.
 It would make sense that clearing out as many patients as possible would create a slower and less stressful shift for the on-duty staff.
 But, many organizations donít keep the full staff on duty if the demand isnít present, keeping the remaining staff overworked.

 Some organizations are simply understaffed and are having trouble finding new Nurses.
 This so-called Nursing shortage is another situation where facilities are at fault, but not completely.
 While many facilities keep costs down by hiring younger Nurses instead of more qualified and experienced Nurses, this practice forces them into a situation where their experienced Nurses retire, and nursing schools cannot keep up with the demand for new Nurses.
 There are only so many spots available in nursing schools, and they are having to turn away highly qualified applicants because there simply isnít space.
 In the end, facilities are taking advantage of Nurses, affecting the quality of care for patients, and placing a heavy emotional burden on the Nurses.